Monday, December 11, 2006

 How do you do a MAP Test?

-Well Ric has a few suggestions on his site (and please read the disclaimer!) but it helps to have an ergo trainer and a powermeter.
+It helps to have an ergo trainer and a powermeter.
 At worst a flat road ending with a hill climb can also mimic the circumstances needed.

 So what does a test result look like?